-Nominations can only be made by dues paying SNACC members and should include a brief biographic sketch of the nominee, and a two paragraph statement describing the credentials of the nominee for this award.
-In addition, three letters of support from the nominee’s current or past mentees should be provided.
-These mentees need not be SNACC members or even anesthesiologists, but should be individuals for whom the nominee has played a significant role as a mentor.
+Nominations can only be made by active SNACC members and should include a brief biographic sketch of the nominee, and a minimum of a two-paragraph statement describing the credentials of the nominee for this award.
+In addition, two letters of support from the nominee’s current or past mentees should be provided.
+These mentees need not be SNACC members or even anesthesiologists but should be individuals for whom the nominee has played a significant role as a mentor.

 Look for information in the Spring of 2022.